 Yellow – Cadmium yellow, cadmium lemon, veronese green, provence violet bluish, white

 Pink – alizarin crimson, cadmium red, cadmium green, pthalo green, white, veronese green

 I observed the precise shape of the leaf and painted its edges and curvatures.
 Again, this was an important opportunity to pay close attention to the edges, as is one of the tips that help make your painting more realistic.

 Also, I needed to readjust part of the pink background right behind the top of the quince.
 I moved the napkin slightly which made more light fall on it, thus making it lighter.
-So, you will notice a slight readjustment from the image on the left to the image on the right.
+So, you will notice a slight readjustment.

 Colors mixed for the leaf of the fruit still life painting

 Green – pthalo green, alizarin crimson, provence violet bluish